AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects.Extensions/AmlObjectsExtensions/RefURIAttribute.md

 AmlObjectsExtensions.RefURIAttribute Method
 ===========================================
-AutomationML 2.1 APIGets the RefURIAttribute from the *objectWithAttributes* if one exists.
+Gets the RefURIAttribute from the *objectWithAttributes* if one exists.

   **Namespace:**  [Aml.Engine.AmlObjects.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)